RachelPengmkt/Leetcode-Python-Practice/README.md

 # Leetcode-Python-Practice
-This repository record my practice of Python coding on Leetcode
+This repository records my practice of Python coding on Leetcode